blaenk/blaenk.github.io/provider/notes/rust.markdown

 }
 ```

 Traits may be parameterized by type variables.
+Traits can be implemented generically or specifically for a particular type.

 ``` rust
 trait Seq<T> {